 - The Ernest Cherrington Park in Westerville, Ohio, is named in his honor.

 - Ernest Hurst Cherrington, the prohibitionist, should not be confused with his son.
-He’s Ernest Hurst Cherrington, Jr. (1909-1996), who was a well-known astronomer.
+He’s Ernest Hurst Cherrington, Jr. (1909-1996).
+He was a well-known astronomer.

-- Following a number of name changes, the Anti-Saloon League of America is now the American Council on Alcohol Problems.
+- Following a number of name changes, the Anti-Saloon League is now the American Council on Alcohol Problems.